• Skip to primary navigation

 You could also add a splash of balsamic vinegar to this Garlic Dipping Oil.
 I love the classic combination of balsamic and oil for dipping bread.

-Of course, these measurements and ingredients are a guide to help you build your own version.
+These measurements and ingredients are a guide to help you build your own version.

-How long this will stay fresh for?
+How long this will stay fresh?

 If pre-made, this can be refrigerated, for up to a week.